Jbyford89/ASU-CyberSecurity-Bootcamp/README.md

 # ASU-CyberSecurity-Bootcamp
 ---
 *This repository contains _projects_ and _activities_ that have been completed within the CyberSecurity Bootcamp.
-You can use the quick links below to access each one.*
+You can use the quick links below to access each one.
+After going to a **quick link**, you will see at the bottom of each page there is a link to the direct solution.*

 | Unit                      | Solutions     |